prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 The protobuf encoding MUST use either of the following schemas:

 * [`prometheus.WriteRequest`](./remote_write_spec.md#protocol) introduced in the Remote Write 1.0 specification.
 As of 2.0 the `prometheus.WriteRequest` message is deprecated.
 It SHOULD be used only for compatibility reasons.
-Receiver MAY NOT support `prometheus.WriteRequest`.
+Sender and Receiver MAY NOT support `prometheus.WriteRequest`.
 * `io.prometheus.write.v2.Request` introduced in this specification and defined [below](#ioprometheuswritev2request-proto-schema).
 Senders and Receivers SHOULD use `io.prometheus.write.v2.Request` when possible.
-Receiver MUST support `io.prometheus.write.v2.Request`.
+Sender and Receiver MUST support `io.prometheus.write.v2.Request`.

 The encoded message MUST be compressed with [Google’s Snappy](https://github.com/google/snappy).
 The block format MUST be used -- the framed format MUST NOT be used.

-Sender MUST send encoded and compresses proto message in the body of an HTTP POST request and send it to the Receiver via HTTP at a provided URL path.
+Sender MUST send encoded and compressed proto message in the body of an HTTP POST request and send it to the Receiver via HTTP at a provided URL path.
 The Receiver MAY specify any HTTP URL path to receive metrics.

 Sender MUST send the following reserved headers with the HTTP request:

 * `Content-Encoding: <compression>`

   Content encoding request header MUST follow [the RFC 9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-encoding).
 Sender MUST use the `snappy` value.
-More compression algorithms might come in 2.x or beyond.
+Receiver MUST support `snappy` compression.
+New, optional compression algorithms might come in 2.x or beyond.

 * `Content-Type: application/x-protobuf` or `Content-Type: application/x-protobuf;proto=<fully qualified name>`